-Ther have been cases of fire and shelling across the Syrian border and into the Golan Heights, an area in north-eastern Israel, making the area potentially unsafe for both foreigners and locals alike.
+There have been cases of fire and shelling across the Syrian border and into the Golan Heights, an area in north-eastern Israel, making the area potentially unsafe for both foreigners and locals alike.

 Road safety in Israel

 Expats planning to drive in Israel should note that the Israeli driving style is very aggressive.
-This can be a shock for foreign drivers, and it is often best for those not familiar with the roads to instead rely on public transportation to get around.
+This can be quite a shock for foreign drivers, and it is often best for those not familiar with the roads to instead rely on public transportation to get around.